cybertrapped2/shared/README.md

 # shared
-Files I the public share to show data, network log, etc.
+Files I share with the public to show data, network log, etc.